Hi Chris,

 Thirdly, Satan has been defeated and his destruction is assured but he is still an enemy looing for victims (1 Peter 5:8).
 So in response we are told to be wary of him but not afraid of him - to battle against him (Eph 6:12), resist him (James 4:7), wrestle against him and watch out for him (1 Pet 5:8).
 But never forgive him.

 I think when it comes to Satan, we are better off to be respectful of a powerful enemy, but at the same time confident in Christ’s victory over him on our behalf.
 We shouldn’t ignore him completely, as if he didn’t exist.
 But neither should we focus too much attention and time on him.
-He is God’s implacable enemy and therefore he is ours.
+He is God’s implacable enemy and therefore he is our enemy too.

 Hope that helps.